 I always come back to the saying, “It’s not difficult to be mindful.
 Difficult is to remember to be mindful.”
 To live mindfully is to live a life with plenty of mindful moments, moments when I remember to purposely pay attention and observe whatever may be happening in the present moment with calm, interest, openness, and curiosity.

 I know that although observing the here-now is fundamental for mindful living, it is not enough.
 Living mindfully invites investigation and reflection on what is being observed.
 It is an engagement with the present moment through the philosophical method of questioning, learning, and knowing.
-It is a vibrant and exciting way of living that fulfills my aspiration to explore and inspire, and rewards me with greater wisdom.
+It is a vibrant and exciting way of living that fulfills my aspiration to explore and inspire.

 I know from experience that in order to live more mindfully, I have to deliberately increase the amount of mindful moments in my days.
 I know it is difficult to be mindful all the time, but I also know that it is possible, through training and practice, to increase the number of times I remember to be mindful.

 Mindful moments are those when I remember to embody the qualities of six words that begin with the letter A: awake, alert, attentive, aware, appreciative, and alive.